torvalds/linux/Documentation/timers/highres.rst

 http://www.cs.columbia.edu/~nahum/w6998/papers/ols2006-hrtimers-slides.pdf

 The slides contain five figures (pages 2, 15, 18, 20, 22), which illustrate the
-changes in the time(r) related Linux subsystems.
+changes in the time(r) related GNU/Linux subsystems.
 Figure #1 (p.
-2) shows the design of the Linux time(r) system before hrtimers and other building blocks got merged into mainline.
+2) shows the
+design of the GNU/Linux time(r) system before hrtimers and other building blocks got merged into mainline.

 Note: the paper and the slides are talking about "clock event source", while we